-I recently had a special request to explain the difference in furniture finishes.
+I recently had a special request to explain the difference in furniture top coats.
 I will explain the most popular wood finishes, what they are typically used on, what they look like and why they are used.

 First is how the finish cures: